History and Background

 - Foster strategic partnerships with other government, private sector, volunteer or non-profit organizations

-- Demonstrate strategic thinking, leadership by recognizing an important issue, linking that issue to a collective vision and developing initiatives based on a long-term view
+- Demonstrate strategic thinking and/or leadership by recognizing an important issue, linking that issue to a collective vision and developing initiatives based on a long-term view

 - Demonstrate a commitment to promoting access to high quality programming and services for ALL children, youth and families